business-tomcat/hitman-roadmaps/README.md

 * Export has german comments cause of german Nextcloud instance.
 * Calendar entries are all-day events.
 * Reminder is always one day ahead at 9 o'clock am.
+* Can be imported in various calendar apps, e.g. Thunderbird.

 # Changelog